 How Common Are Fibroids?

+The question of how common are fibroids is a common question from patients.
 While the exact percentage of the prevalence of uterine fibroids is unknown (women living with fibroids) prevalence), fibroids are an undeniably common condition.
 One of the reasons why it is difficult to estimate the prevalence of uterine fibroids is that many women living with fibroids are asymptomatic.
 Estimates of true prevalence range anywhere from 5% to 21% of all women.¹

 As dedicated fibroid specialists, we like our patients to have access to the most reliable medical evidence on the topic, so we'll review a few of the highest-quality studies to help you better understand the epidemiology of uterine fibroids.